-There’s currently a well-publicised problem in Australia with backpackers being exploited by farm owners (underpaid, sexually harassed etc), and putting up with it as they are so desperate for the work to be signed off in time.
+There’s been a well-publicised problem in Australia with backpackers being exploited by farm owners (underpaid, harassed etc) and putting up with it as they are so desperate for the work to be signed off in time.
 Starting your farm work early means you’ll have time to leave and find another job if required (hopefully you won’t have to though – plenty of people have a great experience).

 If you’ve made it to the other side of the world, make sure you explore the country!
 You’re there to work and travel in Australia after all!
-The real beauty Down under lies in between the big cities.
 Just remember how enormous Australia is and how long it takes to get from one city to another.
 You’ll need to plan properly!

-There are heaps of methods of transport to travel Australia on: organised tour buses, public coaches, trains, flights, hiring or buying a car or campervan, or getting a ride in another backpacker’s car… Whatever your budget you should find something suitable.
+There are heaps of ways to travel Australia: organised tour buses, public coaches, trains, flights, hiring or buying a car or campervan, or getting a ride in another backpacker’s car.
+Whatever your budget you should find something suitable.

 On my most recent Australian road trip I chose to buy a car and self-drive all the way from Perth to Brisbane via Adelaide, Melbourne, Tasmania and Sydney with a friend I made in my Perth hostel.

-Here are links to my road trip drive itineraries so far, which include recommended drive stops and the drive time and distance between them, petrol costs and campsites, as well as beautiful pictures, of course!
-I’m also writing individual posts on each area I stayed at and linking to them in the drive itineraries.
+Here are links to my detailed road trip drive itineraries, which include recommended drive stops and the drive time and distance between them, petrol costs and campsites, as well as beautiful pictures, of course!
+I’ve also written individual posts on each area I visited and linked to them in the drive itineraries.
 So take a look if you want some inspiration!